timewave-computer/neutron-cross-chain-vault-deployment/docs/deploy_getting_started.md

     cargo run --bin ethereum_initialization -p <strategy-name>-deploy
     ```

 With that, the on-chain setup is complete.
-Strategist is ready to operate the vault.
+The strategist is ready to operate the vault.